lisakaremu/PHASE-2-DATA-PROJECT/README.md

 # 🎥 Film Industry Analysis for Business Expansion

 This project analyzes various film industry datasets to uncover trends that can guide a company's strategic entry into the entertainment industry.
-As major corporations turn to original content creation, the company aims to establish a successful movie studio.
+The company aims to establish a successful movie studio.
 However, due to limited experience in film production, the business needs insight-driven guidance.
 This analysis will highlight the most profitable, well-received, and promising areas in film today.

 By integrating multiple datasets I aim to explore current industry patterns to provide actionable recommendations on the types of films the new studio should prioritize.